NHSDigital/software-engineering-quality-framework/tools/sonarqube.md

 - Raises "smells".
 It knows _something_ looks odd, and suggests a fix (only suggests!).
 Your team can then look at the bigger picture around that code, and fix the smells in whichever way is best.

 # Profile
-Quality Profiles are a core component of SonarQube, since they are where you define sets of Rules that when violated should raise issues on your codebase (example: Methods should not have a Cognitive Complexity higher than 15).
+Quality Profiles are a core component of SonarQube, since they are where you define sets of Rules that - when violated - should raise issues on your codebase (example: Methods should not have a Cognitive Complexity higher than 15).
 Quality Profiles are defined for individual languages.

 While it's recommended to have as few Quality Profiles as possible to ensure consistency across projects, you can define as many Quality Profiles as are necessary to fit your specific needs.

-The Sonar way Quality Profiles are a good starting-point as you begin analyzing code, and they start out as the default Quality Profiles for each language, created by knowledge experts.
+The "Sonar Way" Quality Profiles are a good starting-point as you begin analyzing code, and they start out as the default Quality Profiles for each language, created by knowledge experts.

 # Rules
 SonarQube executes rules on source code to generate issues.
 There are four types of rules: